My Favorite Chinese Myths

 The Foolish Old Man of the North Mountain heaved a long sign and said, "You are so conceited that you are blind to reason.
 Even a widow and a child know better than you.
 When I die, there will be my sons, who will have their sons and grandsons.
 Those grandsons will have their sons and grandsons, and so on to infinity.
 But the mountains will not grow.
 Why is it impossible to level them?"
 The Wise Old Man at the River Bend could not answer him.

-The Old Man's words were heard by a god with snakes in his hands.
+The Old Man's words were heard by a god of Chinese myths who had snakes in his hands.
 He was afraid that the old man would really level the two mountains, and reported the whole thing to the Heavenly God.
-Moved by the old man's determination, the Heavenly God ordered the two sons of Kua'ershi to carry the two mountains on their backs and put one east of Shuo and the other south of Yong.
+Moved by the old man's determination, Chinese myths say that the Heavenly God ordered the two sons of Kua'ershi to carry the two mountains on their backs and put one east of Shuo and the other south of Yong.
 After this, there were no more mountains between Jizhou and the Han River.

-Chinese Myth - The Old Man of the Steppes Finds a Horse
+Chinese Myths - The Old Man of the Steppes Finds a Horse

 Sometime later, the kingdom was involved in a cruel and unjust war with a neighbouring kingdom.
 All the young men of the kingdom were called upon to enlist in the army.
 The old man’s neighbours lamented as all their sons were called off to fight in the war.
 It was impossible to escape the draft as the enlisting officers moved from county to county and house to house in search of all the young men.
 Inevitably, they finally came upon the old man’s house.